Generalised tensors and traces: Introduction

-The need for a generalised notion of subsystem is ubiquitous \cite{moliner_space, GogiosoChurch, chiribella_subsystems}.
-For instance it is well-known that a product state according to one partition into subsystem, may in fact provide useful entanglement according to another \cite{zanardi_observe, zanardi_virtual}.
-It is well-known also that there exists quantum evolution that have a strict causal structure, and yet cannot be decomposed as local gates upon standard subsystems in a way that follows this causal stucture \cite{Lorenz_2021}.
-In the theory of quantum reference frames \cite{hamette_qrt, Spekkens_refs}, one aims for superpositions of perspectives: what are the corresponding subsystems and their states?
-Superposing entire quantum networks, the neighbors of a particular node becomes a state-dependent notion \cite{RovelliLQG,ArrighiQCGD}.
-Back in quantum field theory, it is common practice to think of subsystems by means of algebras instead \cite{BratteliRobinson}.
-All of these point out the need for a generalised theory of subsystems with reductions to subsystems and composition of subsystems defined.
+The need for a generalised notion of subsystem is in fact ubiquitous \cite{moliner_space, GogiosoChurch, chiribella_subsystems}.
+For instance it is well-known that a product state according to one partition into subsystems, may in fact provide useful entanglement according to another \cite{zanardi_observe, zanardi_virtual}.
+It is well-known also that there exists quantum evolution that have a strict causal structure, and yet cannot be decomposed as local gates upon standard subsystems in a way that follows this causal structure \cite{Lorenz_2021}.
+In the theory of quantum reference frames \cite{hamette_qrt, Spekkens_refs}, one aims at taking the perspective of a superposed observer: but what subsystems will such an observer see, with what corresponding reduced density matrices?
+Could such an observer be modelled as a token, and isolated as in the above $\mu$ example?
+Superposing entire quantum networks, the neighbourhood of a particular node becomes a state-dependent notion \cite{RovelliLQG,ArrighiQCGD}, which is something that the textbook notion of subsystem cannot handle.
+This is because the notion of neighbourhood needs be promoted to an operator (e.g. à la $\chi^1_\mu$).
+All of these issues will benefit from a more liberal notion of subsystem, albeit w.r.t. a basis.
+To make the notion of subsystem basis independent, algebraic quantum field theory tends to think of them as Von Neumann algebras instead \cite{BratteliRobinson}.
+Then, the Wedderburn-Artin theorem states that up to a unitary, the algebra is a direct sum of full matrix algebras tensored with the identity, i.e. still something that the textbook notion of subsystem cannot handle.
+Again this calls for a generalised notion of subsystems, able to discriminate both subspaces (e.g. à la $\mu$) and tensor factors (e.g. à la $\chi_u$), together with the corresponding notions of reduced density matrix and traceouts.